-We do not expect to generate any significant revenue from the sale of products, with the exception of Strimvelis, in the near future.
-Our product candidate, OTL-200, for the treatment of MLD is currently under review with the European Medicines Agency (EMA) and we expect a regulatory decision on approval in 2020.
-If OTL-200 is approved by the EMA and we are able to identify patients and secure reimbursement for our treatment, we will begin to generate revenue from the sale of OTL-200 in Europe.
+We do not expect to generate any significant revenue from the sale of products in the near future.
+Our product candidate, Libmeldy, received a positive opinion from the EMA's CHMP in October 2020, and we expect a decision on marketing authorization in the EU for Libmeldy in 2020.
+If Libmeldy is granted marketing authorization and we are able to identify patients and secure reimbursement for our treatment, we may begin to generate revenue from the sale of Libmeldy in Europe.
 If our development efforts for other product candidates that we may develop in the future are successful and result in regulatory approval, or collaboration or license agreements with third parties, we may generate revenue in the future from a combination of product sales or payments from collaboration or license agreements.

-During the quarter ended March 31, 2020 and 2019, we recognized no revenue from sales of Strimvelis.
-Strimvelis is currently distributed exclusively at the San Raffaele Hospital in Milan, Italy.
-We expect that product sales of Strimvelis will fluctuate quarter over quarter, in particular as we continue to promote the product and increase market access.
-As a result of the COVID-19 global pandemic, the San Raffaele Hospital postponed scheduling and treating non-urgent patients with Strimvelis, which may impact the timing of future Strimvelis revenues.
-Net product sales of nil for the quarter ended March 31, 2020 may not be representative of our sales for any future period.

-Cost of product sales

-Cost of sales consists of costs to manufacture, including raw materials, distribute and administer Strimvelis and royalty payments due to third parties that are tied to sales.
+During the three and nine months ended September 30, 2020, we recognized \$2.0 million and \$2.6 million in revenue from sales of Strimvelis, respectively.
+Strimvelis has to date been distributed exclusively at the San Raffaele Hospital in Milan, Italy.

+While we expect that any future sales of Strimvelis will fluctuate quarter over quarter, in particular as and if we continue to promote the product and increase market access, in October 2020 we paused treating new patients with Strimvelis upon learning that a patient treated with the drug in 2016 under a compassionate use program had been diagnosed with Lymphoid T cells leukemia, a known risk factor for gammaretroviral vector-based gene therapy.
+We do not know when such treatments will resume, if at all.
+As a result, net product sales of \$2.0 million for the quarter ended September 30, 2020 may not be representative of our sales for any future period.Cost of product sales consists of costs to manufacture, including raw materials, distribute and administer Strimvelis, and royalty payments due to third parties that are tied to sales.